Joni Mitchell isn’t relevant for the 21st century. It’s a shame, I cry over it, but it’s true.

 I’ve worked with young people all my life.
-In my 20s and 30s and 40s I surrounded myself with teenagers, as a teacher and dramatist.
-They invigorated me.
+In my 20s and 30s and 40s, as a teacher and playwright, I surrounded myself with teenagers, They invigorated me.
 I actually learned to speak their language (teenagerese), and wrote successful plays in it.
 In my 50s and 60s I worked in hi-tech.
 When I started, my colleagues were in their late 20s; despite all the rumors about ageism, we got along just fine.

 At social gatherings over all these decades, I’d look for an excuse to sit at the young peoples’ table.
 The girls were prettier, they guys were handsomer, and there was a lot more laughter going on.

 But recently it’s fallen to my lot to be involved with Generation Y or Z or whatever, those who spent their formative years staring at screens, those who got their first iPhone before their first kiss.
 I tell you authoritatively: these creatures are post-Woodstockian zombies.